jack-norrie/dotfiles/README.md

 Then restart your system.
 After which, if you do not already have a `zshrc` dotfile in your home directory, you will be prompted to configure one.

-If you have already stowed this repo into your home directory then you will have a `.zshrc` config file in your homedirectory.
+If you have already stowed this repo into your home directory then you will have a `.zshrc` config file in your home directory.
 Your zsh shell should now be using a powerlevel10k configured prompt.

 ### Basic Terminal Utilities